by Environmentally Conscious Organizers Collaborative

 Reduce Paper coming into the house:

 - One great resource to help in the reduction of paper coming into the house is Catalog Choice.
 For free you can enter your preferences in online.
-For a nominal fee you can order mailers to send them the catalogue jackets that you would like to be removed from and they will log that information for you – it could not be easier.
+For a nominal fee you can order mailers to send them the catalog jackets that you would like to be removed from and they will log that information for you – it could not be easier.

 - When you make a purchase online or over the phone, be sure to opt out of getting on the catalog mailing list AND be sure to request “no printed catalog” in shipment